Exploration of Jupiter: Voyager program (1979)

 Voyager 1 began photographing Jupiter in January 1979 and made its closest approach on March 5, 1979, at a distance of 349,000 km from Jupiter's center.
 This close approach allowed for greater image resolution, though the flyby's short duration meant that most observations of Jupiter's moons, rings, magnetic field, and radiation environment were made in the 48-hour period bracketing the approach, even though Voyager 1 continued photographing the planet until April.
 It was soon followed by Voyager 2, which made its closest approach on July 9, 1979, 576,000 km away from the planet's cloud tops.
-The probe discovered Jupiter's ring, observed intricate vortices in its atmosphere, observed active volcanoes on Io, a process analogous to plate tectonics on Ganymede, and numerous craters on Callisto.
+The probes discovered Jupiter's rings, observed intricate vortices in its atmosphere, observed active volcanoes on Io, a process analogous to plate tectonics on Ganymede, and numerous craters on Callisto.

 The Voyager missions vastly improved our understanding of the Galilean moons, and also discovered Jupiter's rings.
 They also took the first close-up images of the planet's atmosphere, revealing the Great Red Spot as a complex storm moving in a counter-clockwise direction.
 Other smaller storms and eddies were found throughout the banded clouds (see animation on the right).
 Two new, small satellites, Adrastea and Metis, were discovered orbiting just outside the ring, making them the first of Jupiter's moons to be identified by a spacecraft.
 A third new satellite, Thebe, was discovered between the orbits of Amalthea and Io.

 The discovery of volcanic activity on the moon Io was the greatest unexpected finding of the mission, as it was the first time an active volcano was observed on a celestial body other than Earth.
 Together, the Voyagers recorded the eruption of nine volcanoes on Io, as well as evidence for other eruptions occurring between the Voyager encounters.

 Europa displayed a large number of intersecting linear features in the low-resolution photos from Voyager 1.
 At first, scientists believed the features might be deep cracks, caused by crustal rifting or tectonic processes.
 The high-resolution photos from Voyager 2, taken closer to Jupiter, left scientists puzzled as the features in these photos were almost entirely lacking in topographic relief.
 This led many to suggest that these cracks might be similar to ice floes on Earth, and that Europa might have a liquid water interior.
 Europa may be internally active due to tidal heating at a level about one-tenth that of Io, and as a result, the moon is thought to have a thin crust less than 30 km thick of water ice, possibly floating on a 50 km ocean.